2.3 Network properties setting

 7) Batch file named TLS10GCIPTest.bat” and TLS10GSIPTest.bat” (To download these files, please visit our web site at www.design-gateway.com)

 Follow step 1)-8) of Topic 6 Board Setup to prepare FPGA boards for running the demo.
 Run “TLS10GCTest.bat” to download configuration file and firmware to ZCU106 board as a client and run “TLS10GSTest.bat” to download configuration file and firmware to ZCU102 board as a server.
-The details of supported commands and their usage for TLS10GC-IP demo is described in the following link.
+The details of supported commands and their usage for TLS10GSdemo is described in the following link.

 https://www.dgway.com/products/IP/TLS-IP/TLS10GSIP-instruction-xilinx-en/